An Ecofeminist Reading of Ann Pancake’s Strange as this Weather Has Been: Women as Guardians of the Earth

 Authors

-2 Associate Professor, Department of English, Faculty of Humanities, University of Guilan, Rasht, Iran
+2 Associate Professor, Department of English Language and Literature, Faculty of Literature and Humanities, University of Guilan, Rasht, Guilan, Iran.

 Abstract